Lamborxhini/FPLUS-activation/README.md

 Two files FPLUS_act.py and PFPLUS_act.py are provided to implement the method that paper has proposed.

-Specific details are described in the files.
+Specific details are described in the files as annotations.